 Cosmetic and Reconstructive Surgery

 Although millions are flocking to plastic surgeons in hopes of achieving an ideal appearance and the self-esteem that goes with it, not all plastic surgery is done for aesthetic or psychological reasons.
 Plastic surgeons also rebuild skin and muscle that have been damaged by injuries (such as auto accidents or burns), disease (such as breast or skin cancer), or an birth aberration (such as cleft lip and palate).
 Such reconstructive plastic surgery restores function as well as appearance.
 It can help people left impaired by birth defects, developmental abnormalities, traumas, infections, and a variety of diseases.
 In 2014, nearly 6 million reconstructive surgeries were performed in the US alone.
 Patients also flock to plastic surgery destinations such as Thailand and South Korea in the pursuit of surgically implemented physical enhancement.

 Why It Works for Medical Travel

 A number of factors contribute to the popularity of overseas destinations for plastic surgery patients.
 Most important is the reluctance of most health insurance companies and national health programs to cover the costs of elective procedures undertaken for aesthetic reasons.
-While the repair of a facial scar in a burn victim may be covered, a facelift is not.
+While the repair of a facial scar in a burn victim may be covered, an elective facelift is not.
 Patients must foot the entire bill.
-Since plastic surgery is significantly cheaper in most medical travel destinations than it is in the UK, US, and Western Europe, it’s often a good option for medical travel.
+Since plastic surgery is significantly less expensive in most medical travel destinations than it is in the UK, US, and Western Europe, it’s often a good option for medical travel.